Call-for-Code-for-Racial-Justice/Legit-Info/README.md

 `pipenv shell`

+5. Run the following commands to set up the local database (If you are using Windows there are variations for the next 3 steps)

+`python3 manage.py makemigrations`

+`python3 manage.py migrate`

+Windows users

+`python manage.py makemigrations`

+`python manage.py migrate`

-5. Run the following command to generate a default user with some pre-existing impacts and locations.
+6. Run the following command to generate a default user with some pre-existing impacts and locations.
 This creates an admin user `cfcadmin` with the password `Call4Code`.

 `./stage1 loaddata sources/cfc-seed.json`

+Windows Users

+`python manage.py loaddata sources/cfc-seed.json`

-6. Run the application with the following command.
+7. Run the application with the following command.

 `./stage1 runserver localhost:3000`

+Windows Users

+`python manage.py loaddata sources/cfc-seed.json`

 ### States of Deployment